 Now, Musk holds a security clearance because his company SpaceX provides satellite launch services to the US government, but after the Marijuana smoking controversy, it has been put under scrutiny.
 As per the company schedule, SpaceX was all set to bring back its unmanned capsule from to earth on Friday following a short-term stay on the International Space Station.
 This was part of NASA’s long-delayed mission to resume human space flight from US territory by this year.

 For privacy and security reasons, we do not publicly discuss individual clearance status. – Lieutenant Colonel Mike Andrews, a Pentagon spokesman

-However, Musk, who is also the CEO of electric carmaker Tesla Inc, has made a reapplication for the SF-86 security form, which requires a federal employee or contractor seeking a clearance to acknowledge any illegal drug use over the previous seven years, according to the Bloomberg report, which said the review has not impacted SpaceX and SpaceX declined to comment on the issue at hand.
-Tesla refrained from commenting too and The US Air Force said in September that the reports of security clearance were not true.
+However, Musk, who is also the CEO of electric carmaker Tesla Inc, has made a reapplication for the SF-86 security form, which requires a federal employee or contractor seeking a clearance to acknowledge any illegal drug use over the previous seven years, according to the Bloomberg report, which said the review had not impacted SpaceX and SpaceX declined to comment on the issue at hand.
+Tesla refrained from commenting, too, and The US Air Force said in September that the reports of security clearance were not true.